Robin McGauley

 For ten years, Robin was a part-time faculty member at Haliburton School of Art and Design where she taught in the Expressive Arts Certificate program.
 Robin also taught advanced silversmithing courses at The Studio KW School of Metalsmithing and Design in Kitchener.

-Robin’s small silver sculptures have been shown in exhibitions at Homer Watson Gallery and Cambridge Art Galleries.
-Her piece titled ‘Place for a Picnic’ received an award from the Homer Watson Gallery in the juried exhibition ‘Along the Grand’.
+Robin’s small-scale silver sculptures have been presented at the Homer Watson Gallery and Cambridge Art Galleries.
+Her work, "Place for a Picnic", was recognized with an honourable mention award at the Homer Watson Gallery’s juried exhibition Along the Grand.

 Robin McGauley - CV